 Response Boundary, and the geographical area as the Area of Response.
 The authority is to remove or arrange for the removal of a discharge or a substantial threat of a discharge of oil or a hazardous substance into navigable waters; on the adjoining shoreline; into or on the waters of the exclusive economic zone; or that may affect natural resources of the United States.
-The term navigable waters refers to traditional navigable waters or waters that have a "nexus" to traditional navigable waters).
+The term navigable waters refers to traditional navigable waters or waters that have a "nexus" to traditional navigable waters (see Rapanos v.
+United States).